mozman/ezdxf/docs/source/usage_for_beginners.rst

 ------------------

-As said in the `Layouts and Blocks`_ section, all graphical DXF entities are stored in layouts, all these layouts can be iterated and support the index operator e.g. :code:`layout[-1]` returns the last entity.
+As said in the `Layouts and Blocks`_ section, all graphical DXF entities are stored in layouts, all these layouts can be iterated and do support the index operator e.g. :code:`layout[-1]` returns the last entity.

-The main difference between iteration and index access is, that iteration filters destroyed entities, but the index operator returns also destroyed entities until these entities are purged by :code:`layout.purge()` more about this topic in section: `Delete Entities`_.
+The main difference between iteration and index access is, that iteration filters destroyed entities, but the index operator returns also destroyed entities until these entities are purged by :code:`layout.purge()`, more about this topic in section: `Delete Entities`_.

 There are two advanced query methods: :meth:`~ezdxf.layouts.BaseLayout.query`